Klingebeil/homepage/_portfolio/research-zine-01.md

 date: 2019-01-01
 category: Zine
 teaser-img: portfolio/research-zine-01/Research-Zine-teaser.jpg
-summary: "A small zine exploring the current state of luxury.
-Developed to test a different method of communicating research throughout a complex organisation, the zine also offered up questions and different strategic directions."
+summary: "A small zine exploring the current state of the luxury industry.
+Developed to test a different method of communicating research throughout a complex organization, while also opening up strategic discussions."
 ---
 # Research Zine: Luxury
 Early on in our work at Süddeutsche Zeitung we noticed an organizational tendency to exclusively focus on our direct competitors when it came to new ideas, features, and concepts.
 There was a lack of fresh ideas from outside this small circle of companies and brands.
 While trying to bring different ideas into the company we also noticed how the media we used didn‘t seem to stick.